Child Support Lawyers Colorado Springs

 A parent’s ability to encourage love, affection, and consistent contact between the child and the other parent

 Any history of child abuse or spousal abuse in the home

 Each party’s willingness to place their child’s needs above their own

 Some couples will seek a shared parenting plan, which was formerly known as a joint custody arrangement.
 Under this type of parenting plan, each parent spends significant amounts of time with the child.
 This arrangement works best when the parents live relatively close to each other.

-Work with Reputable Child Custody Professionals
+Work with Reputable Child Support Professionals